matrix-org/matrix-spec-proposals/proposals/3993-room-takeovers.md

 # MSC3991: Room takeover

 In the current Spec, room members with the same power level cannot decrease or remove each other's power level.
-However, a room admin may wish to legitimately depromote another room admin.
+However, a room admin may wish to legitimately demote another room admin.

 For this proposal a "room admin" is a user with the highest power level in a room.
 For the use case this MSC addresses, a room must have two or more room admins.

-There are multiple scenarios of why one room admin wishes to depromote another room admin:
+There are multiple scenarios of why one room admin wishes to demote another room admin:

 * The home server admin of a room admin can no longer be trusted.
   * "I no longer want room admins with an account on evil.com, because their home server admin started messing with rooms."